roman-milk/roman-milk.github.io/something-talk-about-in-tx.md

- ****** Something...
-Talk About in Tx Ch.
-01 ****** byTx_Tall_Tales© "Got it.
+===

+"Got it.
 Now you're 'in love' with him.
 I understand.
 Thank you for that.
 Anything else you want to say, maybe you'd like to open my chest, tear my heart out and dance on it?
 Please, tell me how I'm inadequate, how I can't fulfill your needs, how I deserve to be treated like scum.
 I'm sure you've practiced lots of pointed little barbs to hurt me as much as you can.
 Have the whole damn conversation planned like the one you ambushed me with last night."

  "No, Jonathan.
 I don't want to hurt you.
 I love you.
 You're my husband, the father of my children.
 My soul-mate.
 I'll always love you.
 I just need to be there for him.
 Can't you understand?
 This is important to me.
 To us."